SAT and the Ivy League

 Will Taking the SAT Increase My Chances of Getting Into An Ivy League School?

 During these unprecedented times, all of the Ivy League schools have become test-optional.
 This means that, while you are not required to submit SAT scores with your application, it would be wise to submit them if you feel they will strengthen your application.
-Especially if you come from a school that may not grade classes in the same way as other high schools, this test can help show what level you are at in comparison to other applicants.
-Knowing the average SAT scores in your state also helps you understand where you stand among your peers.
+Especially if you come from a school that may not grade classes in the same way as other high schools, this test can help show what level you are at in comparison to other Ivy League applicants.
+Knowing the average SAT scores in your state also helps you understand where you stand among the applicant pool.

 When Should I Take the SAT?